You are here:

 Harmony Community Trust (HCT) is a company limited by guarantee (NI10639), is registered with the Charity Commission (NIC102523), and owns Glebe House.
 The HCT Council of Management has responsibility for the affairs and property of Glebe House and is committed to its values and to achieving its objectives.
 The members of our Council of Management are:

-Seamus is a retired civil servant with policy experience in public health, community relations, human rights, equality legislation, social need, childcare and creativity.
-Seamus was a volunteer on the first Glebe House programmes in 1975 and has been a member of HCT Council of Management since 2002 and Chairman of HCT since 2016.
-Seamus is also a musician and singer.
+Seamus is a retired civil servant with policy experience in public health, community relations, human rights, equality, social need, childcare and creativity.
+He has been a Glebe House volunteer since 1975 and a trustee of HCT since 2002.
+He was Chair of HCT from May 2016 until September 2025.

 Treasurer David Boyd